Kotti/Kotti/README.rst

 - **Security**: the advanced user and permissions management is intuitive and scales to fit the requirements of large organizations

+- **Internationalized**: the user interface is fully translatable, Unicode is used everywhere to store data

 .. _Kotti's demo page: http://kottidemo.danielnouri.org/
 .. _Plone: http://plone.org/
 .. _Twitter Bootstrap: http://twitter.github.com/bootstrap/